akmishra30/fund-transfer/README.md

 **Configurations and other settings**

 This project has **src/main/resources/application.properties** file for application specific configuration like server, db and logging, etc.
 You can use *fund.transfer.default.db* key to specify default db and that db specific properties.
-For demo and test, I have used H2 db as default DB.
+For demo and test, H2 db as default DB.
 The DB specific schema also you can create and execute by specifying the location with key *db.schema.file.location*.
-For test cases and demo I have placed the **src/main/resources/H2DB-SCHEMA.sql** with sample tables and sequence creation along with few dummy entries.
+For test cases and demo, the schema file has been placed in **src/main/resources/H2DB-SCHEMA.sql** with sample tables and sequence creation along with few dummy entries.

 	src/main/resource/application.properties